dmentipl/cocktails/content/recipes/whiskey-sour.md

 ## Instructions

-1. Dry shake ingredients.
-2. Then shake with ice and double strain.
-3. Serve in a rocks glass over fresh ice.
+Dry shake ingredients.
+Then shake with ice.
+Serve in a rocks glass over ice.
+Garnish.
-4. Garnish with orange twist and cocktail cherry.